walkerchiu/node-md2pdf/README.md

 2. **Images**: Use relative paths for image references.
 3. **TOC Settings**: 2-3 levels work best for most documents.
 4. **Batch Mode**: Use batch processing for multiple files - it's more efficient.
+5. **PlantUML**: Install PlantUML locally for faster diagram rendering and better performance.
-5. **Logging**: Use file logging in production for better troubleshooting.
+6. **Logging**: Use file logging in production for better troubleshooting.

 ## 📊 What Makes This Special